hnewbold/Projects/README.md

 [Explore the project on GitHub](https://github.com/hnewbold/employee-attrition-ann)

 ### 2. Hotel Review Sentiment Analysis with Large Language Models (LLM): Leveraging BERT in TensorFlow
-This project involves analyzing the sentiment of hotel reviews using advanced natural language processing techniques.
-We leverage the BERT model, a large language model, through the Hugging Face Transformers library, and implement the analysis in TensorFlow.
+This project analyzes the sentiment of hotel reviews using advanced Natural Language Processing (NLP) techniques.
+The reviews are cleaned using the Natural Language Toolkit (nltk) to remove noise and standardize the text.
+A pre-trained BERT model, accessed through the Hugging Face Transformers library, is fine-tuned using the cleaned hotel review data.
+The result is a fine-tuned BERT model implemented in TensorFlow that can accurately predict the sentiment (positive, neutral, or negative) of hotel reviews.

 <img src="images.png" alt="ANN" width="279" height="181">